martinprobson/taskrunner/README.md

 Note that `depends-on.id` is a list so multiple dependencies can be added for a single task if required.

 ## Example - Task Templates
-Let's say we wanted to run the same SQL against different environments, and the database schema changes between them.
+Let's say we wanted to run the same SQL against different environments, and the database schema/table changes between them.
 This can be done by introducing template fields in the task and corresponding task config (`.conf`) file: -